sebastiencabonbw/documentation-identity-analytics/home-pages/index.md

   > This document describes the basic principles of self-service, Compliance driven Access, Review in IAS (Identity Analytics Services) as well as the best practices to follow to configure a review and manage the remediations.

   > [Identity Analytics Release](identitry-analytics/iap-release/01-iap-release-overview)
-  > This document provides information on the different releases information of IAP, including the compatibility matrix and the release notes for each version.
+  > This document provides information on the different releases of IAP, including the compatibility matrix and the release notes for each version.

 </section>